chiayuan/shopback/out/q2/readme.txt

 This program is build upon python 3.9 and pyenv/pipenv.
-If you have pyenv, pipenv and python 3.9 in your environment, got back to the root path of the project and run "pipenv install"
+If you have pyenv, pipenv and python 3.9 in your environment, got back to the root path of the project and run "pipenv --python 3.9.0", "pipenv install"

 If not, I have provided the requirement file in the root path run "pip install -r requirements.txt".